 Like the most popular website to learn to code, you can also find awesome courses on robotics.
 Here are my favorite platforms to find robotics programming courses.

 Are you with me?
-Find out more about the Learn Robotics courses, here.
+Find your program here.

-Lynda, now part of LinkedIn Learning, has over 600 software development courses, and tens of applied robotics, Arduino, and Raspberry Pi courses.
+LinkedIn Learning has over 600 software development courses, and tens of applied robotics, Arduino, and Raspberry Pi courses.

 Two programs I recommend are the Robotics Specialization from the University of Pennslyvania and the Modern Robotics: Mechanics, Planning, and Control Specialization from Northwestern University.

-These are Undergrad-level courses, so expect to put in about 5 hours per week on reviewing lectures and completing assignments.
+These are Undergraduate-level courses, so expect to put in about 5 hours per week reviewing lectures and completing assignments.